-Start off your Colombian backpacking route with a mix of city culture, colonial heritage and some well-deserved relaxation days at the Caribbean coast on one the the beaches of Cartagena.
+Start off your Colombian Holiday with a mix of city culture, colonial heritage and some well-deserved relaxation days at the Caribbean coast on one the the beaches of Cartagena.

 Take a stroll around the old town with its ancient city walls, visit the Castillo de San Felipe and dance till your feet hurt in one of the many vibrant salsa bars.